quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 4. **Mocking**: Use mocks and stubs to isolate components or services from dependencies during testing.
 Mocking allows you to control the behavior of external dependencies and focus solely on testing the component or functionality in question.

-By incorporating these testing practices into your Vue application development workflow, you can enhance its quality, reliability, and maintainability, ultimately delivering a robust and user-friendly experience to your users.
+By incorporating these testing practices into our Vue application development workflow, we can enhance its quality, reliability, and maintainability, ultimately delivering a robust and user-friendly experience to our users.

 Unit Test Examples